Think You Know Persimmons? Think Again

 And although most people enjoy eating persimmons, Melissa Bunker of North Carolina uses her backyard persimmon tree to forecast the weather.
 Also known as “The Persimmon Lady“, she cracks open multiple seeds and examines the white-colored part (called a cotyledon) to ‘read’ the seeds – and this year she’s predicting record snowfall throughout central N.C.!

-This fall, why not take the advice of Martha and contact your favorite produce distributer, Produce Services of Los Angeles, to make persimmons a star on your autumn menu?
+This fall, why not take the advice of Martha and contact your favorite produce distributor, Produce Services of Los Angeles, to make persimmons a star on your autumn menu?

 About Produce Services of Los Angeles